Skip to main content

 Free to use.
 Runs in your browser.

-Paste CSV and click Convert to get a JSON array of objects.
-Auto-detects the header row and supports custom delimiters (comma, semicolon, tab).
+Paste comma-separated CSV and click Convert to get a JSON array of objects.
+The first row is treated as headers, and quoted commas inside fields are preserved.

 CSV to JSON: Bridging Spreadsheets and APIs